naviqore/documentation/Writerside/topics/implementation/extended-raptor.md

 arrays and the GTFS schedule could be stored in a database, encapsulating the state within the database rather than the application, allowing for stateless load balancing.

-TODO: Maybe move to results and discussion?
+TODO: Maybe move the section above to results and discussion?
+TODO: Modified / extended the algorithm to allow setting multiple source stops (with different source times) and target multiple target stops (with different handicaps)